antocuni/capnpy/docs/source/usage.rst

 ``capnpy`` supports two different ways of loading schemas:

+Dynamic
-:dynamic: to compile load capnproto schemas on the fly.
+    to compile load capnproto schemas on the fly.

+Precompiled
-:precompiled: to generate Python bindings for a schema, to be imported
+    to generate Python bindings for a schema, to be imported later.
-    later.

 If you use `dynamic loading`_, you always need the ``capnp`` executable whenever you want to load a schema.